BuiltByDanDev/photoshop-batch-export/README.md

 To make the script available under **`File > Scripts`** in Photoshop:

-1. Move the script file `borderAutomation.jsx` to the appropriate scripts folder:
+1. Move the script file `borderAutomation.jsx` to the scripts folder:

     - **Windows:**